Text by Daniela Silva

 From what this project concerns, it could last forever: all the 993 images that the algorithm generated have the potential to become a three-dimensional object.
 Repeating the process of the first dataset.
 Pleun van Dijk is currently considering alternatives for continuing this project, including expanding the current sculpture collection and using this research as a foundation for new partnerships between humans and technology.

 Humans are tool users or technical beings by nature, and the fusion of computer intelligence and human consciousness is already happening.
 We rely on technology to supplement, augment, or relieve ourselves of our burdens.
 Without a doubt, technology has become an integral aspect of the human condition, for better or worse.
-It has an impact on us, just as we have an impact on it, not only in our daily lives but also as moral and ethical individuals.
+It impacts us, just as we have an impact on it, not only in our daily lives but also as moral and ethical individuals.